Lausanne, Switzerland Travel Guide

 The elegant city of Lausanne, on the shore of Lake Geneva, is closely connected to the Olympics.
 It is the seat of the International Olympic Committee and a futuristic and interactive Olympic Museum located in a vast park with bronze statues of Olympic winners.

 With the Jura mountains to the Northeast, the nearby wine region of Lavaux, and the French town of Evian Les Bains just across the water, the French-speaking capital of the Swiss canton Vaud has a decidedly French flair.
 It offers attractions and sights for all tastes practically all year round.
-Chic shopping alternates with museums, historical buildings, trips on Lake Geneva from leafy Ouchy, and nights out in the thriving, refurbished district of Flon.
+Chic shopping alternates with museums, historical buildings, trips on Lake Geneva from leafy Ouchy, and nights out in Flon’s thriving, refurbished district.

 Lausanne is built on several hills, so bear in mind that, when exploring, you have a lot of climbing up and down and navigating stairs to do.
-The most famous is the steep Escalier du Marche, a covered medieval wooden staircase that connects Flon with the Cathedral.
+The steep Escalier du Marche is the most famous, covered medieval wooden staircase connecting Flon with the Cathedral.

 How to get there